Returning to the workplace is a

 Business leaders cite culture as the number one barrier to transformations.
-Introducing an ongoing internal communication and engagement program can help foster the strong company culture which supports successful change.
+Introducing an ongoing internal communication and engagement program can help foster a strong company culture that supports successful change.
 This is essential in an evolving or hybrid working environment.

 Look for opportunities to get staff involved, celebrate team and individual achievements.
 Use social and engagement channels such as corporate screensavers to promote cultural initiatives and employee surveys to encourage feedback.

 Managing a successful return to work requires messaging that addresses a range of topics, themes and audiences.
 Certain messaging will convey factual information which employees need to understand.
 Others will require employees to perform specific actions.
 And some will provide supporting content to support wellbeing and morale.
 Examples include: